wwchiang/censustestapp/README.md

 # Census Test Project

-Test project for front end development that starts with a basic prebuilt backend that serves some census data through a REST API.
+To get a sense of your coding style and ability, without the pressure of coding on a whiteboard during an interview, we have a take-home coding assignment for you.
+We'd like to see what you can get done in around 2 or 3 hours on the following project.

-## Description
+## Instructions

+Download/clone this repo (https://github.com/pepperdata/censustestapp) and complete your work on your local copy.
+You are free to build any UI you like around the existing census income data app.
+But if you'd like a more directed assignment, imagine that users want a way to compare their household income to the incomes of others in their county and state.
+You are free to use any external libraries and tools you like.
+Please tar or zip your solution and send it to us before you come in for an interview.

-The Node back end pulls data from the [US Census American Community Survey API](http://api.census.gov/data/2014/acs1/profile.html) and serves it in a more user-friendly format.
+This repo comes with an existing Node back end that pulls data from the [US Census American Community Survey API](http://api.census.gov/data/2014/acs1/profile.html) and serves it in a more user-friendly format.
+See below for more details.

 ## Getting started
 1. Run `npm install` or `yarn install`